ronalds141/SQL-Portfolio/README.md

 ![CuisineType.png](https://github.com/ronalds141/SQL-Portfolio/blob/main/CuisineType.png)
 ### Are there patterns between restaurant price range, cuisine, and customer ratings?
 ---
 This data set doesn't include the price range of these restaurants.
-AI again was used to find these restaurants in Google Maps and to retrieve the price category of each restaurant Power Query was used to clean this data, and pivot tables were  used to represent this data:
+AI again was used to find these restaurants in Google Maps and to retrieve the price category of each restaurant.
+Power Query was used to clean this data, and pivot tables were used to represent this data:
 | State | City          | Business Name                   | Price Category |
 | ----- | ------------- | ------------------------------- | -------------- |
 | AB    | Edmonton      | Duchess Bake Shop               | Average        |